Best Anti-Diarrhea Medicine | Tested

 Symptoms Addressed

 Speaking of symptoms, it is nice when our anti-diarrhea medication can tackle more than just diarrhea.
-Loperamide hydrochloride (generic Imodium A-D) is a sniper rifle that addresses solely diarrhea, especially traveler’s diarrhea.
+Loperamide hydrochloride (generic Imodium A-D) is a sniper rifle that addresses diarrhea solely, especially traveler’s diarrhea.

 Bismuth subsalicylate (generic Pepto Bismol) is the shotgun, addressing multiple symptoms at once.
 This is nice because you often encounter multiple symptoms at once, so it can treat all of your gut ailments with one medication.